CodeYourFuture/mentors-pack-contents/src/code-of-conduct.md

 Code of Conduct
 ---
-Our project is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, nationality, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof) etc...
-We do not tolerate harassment of the project's members (mentors, students, volunteers etc...) in any form.
+Our project is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, nationality, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), preferred operating system, programming language, or text editor.

+We do not tolerate under any circumstances harassment of or by the project's members (mentors, students, volunteers etc...) and/or venue staff.
 Anyone violating these rules may be expelled from the course, at the discretion of CodeYourFuture.

 Harassment includes, but is not limited to:

-- Verbal comments that reinforce social structures of domination [related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality etc...
+- Verbal comments that reinforce social structures of domination (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality etc...)
 - Sexual images in public spaces
 - Deliberate intimidation, stalking, or following
 - Harassing photography or recording